Trauma-Station/Trauma-Station/README.md

 ## Links

-[Trauma Station Discord Server](https://discord.gg/bW74BtDaeR) | Trauma Station Forum \[WORK IN PROGRESS] | Trauma Station Website \[WORK IN PROGRESS]
+[Trauma Station Discord Server](https://discord.gg/bW74BtDaeR) | Trauma Station Forum \[WIP] | Trauma Station Website \[WIP]

 ## Documentation/Wiki

-The Trauma Station \[WORK IN PROGRESS] has documentation on GS14's content, engine, game design, and more.
+The Trauma Station document\[WIP] has documentation on GS14's content, engine, game design, and more.
 It also has lots of resources for new contributors to the project.

 ## Contributing